AXKuhta/firefox_nsfwjs/README.md

 You can test it out on r/confusedboners — they've got quite a wide variety of images, from confusing SFW to actual porn.

 This here is just a buggy and incomplete proof of concept.
 If someone wants to pick up on this — absolutely go ahead!

+Note: the NSFWJS library here has had some modifications done to it so that it works fully locally, in case you want to change it to upstream version.